Notice of Annual General Meeting of Orexo

 Resolution regarding adoption of new long term incentive programme (item 20)

-The board of directors proposes that the annual general meeting resolves to implement a new performance based long term incentive program for senior executives and key employees within the Orexo group (LTIP 2015) in accordance with items 20 (a) – 20 (e) below.
-The resolutions under items 20 (a) – 20 (e) below are proposed to be conditional upon each other and for that reason it is proposed that all resolutions are to be passed as one resolution.
-LTIP 2015 is proposed to include up to approximately 30-40 senior executives and key employees within the Orexo group.
+The board of directors proposes that the annual general meeting resolves to implement a new performance based long term incentive program for senior executives and key employees within the Orexo group (LTIP 2016) in accordance with items 20 (a) – 20 (d) below.
+The resolutions under items 20 (a) – 20 (d) below are proposed to be conditional upon each other and for that reason it is proposed that all resolutions are to be passed as one resolution.
+LTIP 2016 is proposed to include up to approximately 60-70 senior executives and key employees within the Orexo group.

-LTIP 2015 is a three-year performance-based program under which the participants will be granted, free of charge, performance-based share awards (“Share Awards”) that provide entitlement to a maximum of 135,000 shares in Orexo, in accordance with the terms stipulated below.
+LTIP 2016 is a three-year performance-based program similar to the program adopted on the annual general meeting 2015.
+Under LTIP 2016, the participants will be granted, free of charge, performance-based share awards (“Share Awards”) that provide entitlement to a maximum of 285,000 shares in Orexo, in accordance with the terms stipulated below.

 Proposal to adopt a performance based long-term incentive program (item 20 (a))

 The rationale for the proposal